 |beans, dry||16.726||1000 ha||2009|

 At present, reserves of fuel are scarce: the coal from Jerada and the crude oil at Sidi Kacem and Sidi Rhalem manage to cover only a tiny part of the national requirement.
-Recently, however, reserves of gas and crude oil have been discovered near Essaouira and on the Atlantic Coast.
+Modest quantities of natural gas are extracted from the Essaouira basin.
 Morocco is one of the world’s top producers of phosphates and this role was strengthened with the occupation of Western Sahara.
 The most important mines are at Khouribga, Youssoufia, Benguerir, Sidi Chennane and Meskala.
 Other minerals include iron ores (at Nador and Guemassa), copper (at Bleida, Guemassa and Tiouit), manganese (at Imini, where the ore is transferred by a ropeway to Marrakech), cobalt (at Bou Azzer, in the Anti-Atlas), gold (near Tiznit), lead (at Mfis and Tizi n’Ressas), zinc (at Guemassa), tin and silver (at Imiter and Igoudrane), antimony (near Ceuta and at Oued Zem) and molybdenum (at Azegour).